Wonderland (The Charlatans album): Reception

 Wonderland was met with generally favourable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 17reviews.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 17 reviews.

 Reviewers focused on the album's sound.
 NME writer Ted Kessler summarised it as an "equally light and heavy party record" with a "sunny new atmosphere".
 AllMusic reviewer Stephen Thomas Erlewine noted that the music was "very heavy on groove and texture, a move that's strangely" aided by Burgess' "unexpected reliance on a falsetto".
 Blender's Johnny Black said that alongside the "grooves, the songs boast actual tunes and choruses, featuring an unexpectedly soulful swagger in the guitar rhythms".
 Ian Wade of Dotmusic called it "magnificent.
 An album full of cracking tunes, potential singles and a new found lust for life", which Leeds agreed with.
 Tangari said that if it had been released earlier in the band's career, it "would almost certainly have been held up as a future classic.
 A decade later, it simply sounds damn good".
 RTÉ.ie writer Luke McManus said apart from a few dudes, namely "Right On" and "Love to You", the album was the "overall result is the sound of a band waking up to produce their best work in years".
 Jon Monks of Stylus Magazine said after "A Man Needs to be Told", the album loses "steam and becomes more a melting pot of tunes that feel rushed and generally of a lower calibre than the top heavy first half".
 The A.V.
-Club's Josh Modell was more dismissive, stating that the rare occasions on the album that "make sense in the context of the band's history are overshadowed by a musical reach that exceeds its grasp".
+Club's Josh Modell was more dismissive, stating that the rare occasions on the album that "make sense in the context of the band's history are overshadowed by a musical reach that exceeds its grasp."